ldkngan/SQL_Marketing_Analytics/README.md

 <img width="633" height="565" alt="image" src="https://github.com/user-attachments/assets/a1d82214-82b6-4311-b130-9df797772a02" />

 ### Q3.
 Revenue by traffic source, by **week** and by **month** in June 2017
+The purpose of this query is to **analyze revenue performance by traffic source across different time granularities** (monthly vs. weekly) in June 2017.

+This analysis aims to:
+- Compare **revenue contribution by traffic source** at both the **month level and week level**.
+- Identify sources with **stable revenue patterns versus short-term spikes or fluctuations**.
+- Detect potential **campaign-driven effects** that may appear at a weekly level but are less visible in monthly aggregates.

+In short, this query helps reveal **how revenue behavior changes depending on the time window**, enabling more accurate evaluation of traffic source effectiveness and marketing campaign impact.

 ```sql
 SELECT
   'Month' AS time_type